Misty Programming Language:Functions

 disruption

-A function can have an optional disruption part.
+A function can have an optional disruption clause.

 statements